dsnair/JS-examples/README.md

 * Add your project manager as a reviewer on the pull-request
 * Your project manager will count the project as complete by merging the branch back into master.

-## Task 2: Higher Order Functions and Callbacks
+## Task 2: Higher-Order Functions and Callbacks

 This task focuses on getting practice with higher order functions and callback functions by giving you an array of values and instructions on what to do with that array.